Neighbors Make the Difference Day

-Famicos Foundation and KeyBank join forces and engage community partners to help a city neighborhood
+Famicos Foundation and KeyBank join forces to help a Cleveland neighborhood

-As part of Neighbors Make The Difference Day, more than 100 KeyBank employees partnered with the Famicos Foundation in a neighborhood cleanup, doing yard work, planting flowers, and painting porches and garages for residents in Cleveland’s Glenville neighborhood.
+Since 1991, KeyBank employees have volunteered in their communities for Neighbors Make the Difference Day.
+This year, more than 70 KeyBank employees volunteered with the Famicos Foundation in a neighborhood cleanup for residents in Cleveland's Glenville neighborhood.

 Read more about Key’s community involvement in our Corporate Responsibility Report.

-KeyBank has been nationally recognized for improving the quality of life in its communities.
-Key is recognized on the Civic 50 as one of America's 50 most community-minded companies by the National Conference on Citizenship and Points of Light.
-The Civic 50 identifies the top S&P 500 corporations in the U.S. in terms of time, talent and resources used to improve the quality of life in their communities.
+KeyBank is known for improving the quality of life in its communities.
+Key is a six-time recipient of the Civic 50, recognized as one of America's 50 most community-minded companies by the National Conference on Citizenship and Points of Light.
+The Civic 50 identifies the top S&P 500 corporations in the U.S. in terms of time, talent, and resources used to improve the quality of life in their communities.

 Key's annual commitment represents more than half a million volunteer hours to our communities and more than 100,000 company-funded employee volunteer hours since 2018.